KasparEtter/ef1p/pages/index/index.md

 ### Dark and light mode

-If you prefer dark text on a white background, you can toggle the style by clicking on the last entry of the navigation bar at the top.
+You can switch from a dark appearance to a light appearance by clicking on the second-last entry in the navigation bar at the top.

 ### Interactive tools